-- Open the Connection Broker configuration file ssh-broker-config.xml that you want to modify (see the section called "Connection Broker Files". - Under the general element, modify the crypto-lib element by settings its value to fips. - Ensure that the cryptographic algorithms defined in the configuration file for the default-settings element and the profiles element are compatible with FIPS mode.
-For FIPS-compatible algorithms, see ciphers, macs and kexs. - Save the configuration file and reload the file to Connection Broker.
+- 1. Open the Connection Broker configuration file ssh-broker-config.xml that you want to modify (see the section called "Connection Broker Files". - 2.
+Under the general element, modify the crypto-lib element by settings its value to fips. - 3.
+Ensure that the cryptographic algorithms defined in the configuration file for the default-settings element and the profiles element are compatible with FIPS mode.
+For FIPS-compatible algorithms, see Appendix F. - 4.
+Save the configuration file and stop the Connection Broker if it is running: